 G Suite applications contain some of the most critical organizational data, including email messages, files and contacts.
 And since Google Apps is a cloud platform, its customers rarely face data availability problems due to hardware failures.
 But they can still lose data due to user errors, ransomware and intentional deletions.

-If you use additional archiving and data protection tools, such as Google Vault or 3rd party G Suite backup tools, then you should be able to restore some or all lost data (depending on the tool) for extended periods of time.
+Organizations that use archiving and data protection tools, such as Google Vault or 3rd party G Suite backup tools, are typically able to restore some or all lost data (depending on the tool) for extended periods of time.

-How to recover data from deleted G Suite account?
+How to recover data G Suite user account is deleted?

-Goolge keeps data from deleted G Suite user accounts for 20 days.
-According to Google, after that period all data is permanently deleted and cannot be restred.
-See the last section in this post for description of your options for recovering G Suite data deleted beoynd standard recoverable period.
+Google keeps data from deleted G Suite users' accounts for 20 days.
+According to Google, after that period all data is permanently deleted and cannot be restored.
+See the last section in this post for description of your options for recovering G Suite data deleted beyond standard recoverable period.

 Many organizations use 3rd party backup tools in order to escape the 20 days limitation.
 Tools like Spanning or Backupify allow you to retain and restore data for extended periods of time, by keeping a reserve copy of your G Suite data in a secondary cloud storage.
+Afi.ai itself develops intelligent and reliable G Suite backup platform and we encourage you to try it.
 For more details check our posts about 3rd party G Suite backup tools and about using Google Vault as backup solution .

 How to recover items deleted within 25 days?

 G Suite Admin can restore Drive or Gmail data using G Suite Admin panel for up to 25 days after deletion from user’s Trash (aka permanent deletion).
 In addition, administrators can use audit API to restore data deleted in the past 30 days (adding 5 extra days to the limit imposed in Admin panel).
 Below is a short summary of steps Admins need to take to restore lost G Suite data (more details here):

 - Go to Admin console -> “Users”